lootup-team/nestjs-core/README.md

 ## Description

-Core package providing out of the box working implementation for using async local storage with NestJS in both RPC and TPC manners.
+Core package providing out of the box working implementation for using Async Local Storage with NestJS in both RPC and TPC manners.
+It also provides a single dependency package that comprises common utilities that most services require.
+For a complete list of features take a look at [features](#features) section.

+## Getting Started

-## Installation
+### Step 1: Installation

 ```bash
 $ npm install @gedai/core
 ```

-## Running the app

-### Step 1:
+### Step 2: The Setup

-Import the required module and create the specific setup for your needs.
+Import the required module and create the specific setup for your needs (http/rpc/both).
 These setup functions are completely optional and allow for customization of the initialization process.

-For HTTP apps use the middlewareSetup which applies globally to all routes, for Nest's Microservices use the interceptorSetup which will also apply globally, but as an interceptor since microservices don't have the middlewares layer.
+For HTTP apps use the middlewareSetup which applies globally to all routes, for Nest's Microservices use the interceptorSetup which will also apply globally, but as an interceptor since microservices don't have the middlewares lifecycle.
 If you are working with a hybrid application, you can setup both methods and Context Module will automatically determine which is better for each execution context.

 ```typescript
 // app.module.ts